Metropolis2/MetropolisParis/README.md

   - Compressed JSON file with the agent-specific results (from the simulator Metropolis)
   - FlatGeobuf file with the edges of the road network (from Step 2)

-This script provides functions to analyse the output of the simulator.
+This script provides many functions to analyse the output of the simulator (draw maps, generate graphs, etc.).

-Currently, the only function provided is:

-- `get_agent_map`: Function to draw a map with the path taken by an agent during the last iteration.
-The color of the edges represent the congestion.
+### Extra script: Find origin/destination zone from coordinates

+- Script: `python/find_zone.py`
+- Input:
+  - IGN Shapefile of IRIS zones
+  - CSV file that maps IRIS zone ids to road-network node ids (from Step 2)

+This script provides a function that returns the IRIS zone and Metropolis zone from geographic coordinates.